lucacarniato/pyspark-weather-calculator/README.md

 ## Application design

 The application is organized as follow:
-+ data:
++ data, containing the following sub-directories:
-    + raw_data directory to store downloaded data
+    + raw_data directory to store downloaded data.
     + cache directory to store the results of the transformations.
-These results might be reused when a client application requests to calculate the heat waves within a period where the maximum and minimum daily temperature where already calculated.
+These results can be reused when a client application requests to calculate heatwaves within a period that has been calculated already.
-+ scripts: contains the Jupyter notebook used in the application prototyping phase
++ scripts: contains the Jupyter notebook using during the prototyping phase.
 + tests:
-    + data: contains the data used by the unit tests
+    + data: contains the data used by the unit tests.
-    + unit: contains some  tests to verify the correctness of the parsing functions (tokenizers) and heat/cold waves calculators
+    + unit: contains some tests to verify the correctness of the parsing functions (tokenizers) and heat/cold waves calculators.
 + weathercalculator: contains the Python package.
-Most of the code is implemented as self standing functions, to facilitate a future implementation of an AirFlow ETL job.
+Most of the code is implemented as self-standing functions, to facilitate future implementation of an AirFlow ETL job.
-    + Extractors.py: can contain the functions used for downloading KNMI data into data/raw_data.
+    + Extractors.py: can contain the functions for downloading KNMI data and save them into data/raw_data.
-    + Transformers.py: contains the functions used to process and transform the data contained in data/raw_data.
+    + Transformers.py: contains the functions used to process the files contained in data/raw_data.
-    This file contains the PySpark queries used for computing the maximum and minimum daily temperatures from the 10 minutes raw data measurements (20Gb of text data).The result of daily_min_max is a reduced pandas dataframe of 144KB.
+    This file implements the PySpark queries used for computing the maximum and minimum daily temperatures from 10 minute data.
+    The result of daily_min_max function is a reduced pandas data frame of 144KB.
-    + Calculators.py: contains the functions used for calculating the heat and cold waves from the reduced dataframe.
+    + Calculators.py: contains the functions used for calculating the heat and cold waves from the reduced data frame.

-The directory structure facilitates extending the applications with additional Transformers or Calculators.
+This directory structure facilitates extending the applications with additional Extractors, Transformers or Calculators.

 # Future work

-+ Implement data extractors in weathercalculator/Extractors.py for downloading KNMI data into data/raw_data
++ Implement data extractors in weathercalculator/Extractors.py for downloading data.
-+ Implement an Apache Airflow ETL job by using the functions in Extractors/Transformers/Calculators
++ Implement an Apache Airflow ETL job
-+ Implement Cache invalidation mechanism
++ Implement the Cache invalidation mechanism for the cached filed stored in data/cache, for example when a heatwave or a cold wave needs to be computed for a period outside the one already computed.
-+ Implement a REST for the application (e.g. using Flask)
++ Implement a REST API for using the results of the application (e.g. using Flask).